 - If you spend Christmas in Hawaii, consider packing a small string of indoor lights to bring a festive sparkle to your hotel room or condo.

 - Some resorts offer Christmas trees or florals for guests to purchase for their hotel rooms.
 Contact the resort floral department to inquire if this service is available.
-Another option is buying a pre-light table top Christmas Tree at a local store.
+Another option is buying a pre-light tabletop Christmas Tree at a local store like Target or Walmart.

-- Traditional Christmas dinner, often served buffet style, is available at many island restaurants and resorts.
+- Traditional Christmas dinner, often served as a prix fixe (set menu), is available at many island restaurants and resorts.